csound-flossmanual/csound-floss/book/12-b-python-and-csound.md

 -----------------------------------------

-The second part of this chapter, discussing the old Python opcodes in Csound, is based on Andrés Cabrera's article *Using Python inside Csound, An introduction to the Python opcodes*.[^1] All examples below are to be executed in a Terminal.
+The second part of this chapter, discussing the old Python opcodes in Csound, is based on Andrés Cabrera's article *Using Python inside Csound, An introduction to the Python opcodes*.[^1]
+All examples below are to be executed in a Terminal.
 If using CsoundQt, choose *Run in Term* instead of *Run*.
 It should be noted that all examples here are using Python 2.
+There is a [plugin](https://github.com/csound/plugins) to port the Python opcodes to Python 3.
+There is also an [example](https://github.com/csound/plugins/blob/master/py/examples/embeddedCtcsound.csd) how to embed *ctcsound* in the Python opcodes.

 [^1]: Csound Journal Issue 6, Spring 2007: